AlexBoving/PRIVACY_POLICY_BRAIN_ME/README.md

 **Last updated: [Date]**

-This privacy policy describes how the application **[App Name]** (hereinafter referred to as "we," "our," or "us") collects, uses, and protects user information (hereinafter referred to as "you" or "your") in connection with our trivia application.
+This privacy policy describes how the application **BrainMii** (hereinafter referred to as "we," "our," or "us") collects, uses, and protects user information (hereinafter referred to as "you" or "your") in connection with our trivia application.

 ## Information We Collect